Company: Kramer Arts

 Deeply invested in creative expression, Ms. Kramer has dedicated herself to her artwork, specifically sculpture.
 In preparation for her career, Ms. Kramer earned an Associate of Arts from Southwest Minnesota Community College in 1972 before earning a Bachelor of Science from South Dakota State University in 1977.
 Following these accomplishments, Ms. Kramer achieved a Master of Arts from the University of Montana in 1991.
 In addition to focusing on her art, Ms. Kramer works as a medical technologist.

-Sharing her work with others, Ms. Kramer has exhibited in shows in Missoula such as the North Pacific Gallery in 1990, the Allistar Gold Gallery, in 1991 and the Gallery of Visual Arts at the University of Montana in 1991.
+Sharing her work with others, Ms. Kramer has exhibited in shows in Missoula such as the North Pacific Gallery in 1990, the Allistar Gold Gallery in 1991 and the Gallery of Visual Arts at the University of Montana in 1991.
 Other exhibits she has participated in have taken place at the Missoula Museum of Arts in 1992 and 1993, Ruggero Maggi in Milan in 1992, the Montana State University at Bozeman in 1992 and the Pacific Art Center in Seattle in 1993.
-Ms. Kramer has also participated in exhibitions at the Missoula Cultural Exchange, the Alt Rathaus Museum in Germany and at Eastern Washington University, all in 1994, the Taos Art Association in 1996 and 1998, the Artcore Brewery Annex in Los Angeles in 1999 and the Maitland (Florida) Art Museum in 2004, among others.
-Her work has been represented in various collections, including the University Montana’s collection, and has been featured in several art exhibits with Women’s Caucus for Art.
+Ms. Kramer has also participated in exhibitions at the Missoula Cultural Exchange, the Alt Rathaus Museum in Germany and Eastern Washington University, all in 1994.
+Furthermore, she exhibited her work at the Taos Art Association in 1996 and 1998, the Artcore Brewery Annex in Los Angeles in 1999 and the Maitland (Florida) Art Museum in 2004, among others.
+Her work has been represented in various collections, including the University Montana’s collection, and has been featured in several art exhibits with the Women’s Caucus for Art.